t-walker-wei/matereal/napkit/trunk/README.txt

-NyARToolkit Application Toolkit - napkit
+napkit - a simple wrapper for NyARToolkit
 Copyright (C) 2009-2012 Jun KATO

 version 1.1.1
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-NyARToolkit Application Toolkit, or simply "napkit", is a simple wrapper library for NyARToolkit.
+NyARToolkit Application Toolkit, or simply "napkit", is a small wrapper library for NyARToolkit.
 It uses NyARToolkit 2.5.2 for marker detection, and allows to detect markers in a very smart way.